 The Company's board of directors has approved a stock repurchase program authorizing the Company, from time to time as market and business conditions warrant, to acquire up to \$210 million of its common stock.
-Under the program to date, the Company has purchased approximately 8,082,180 shares for approximately \$187.1 million.
+Under the program to date, the Company has purchased approximately 8,082,180 shares for approximately \$18.1 million.
 During the year ended December 31, 2010, the Company purchased 1.0 million shares of common stock under this repurchase plan for approximately \$18.6 million.
 The maximum remaining dollar value of shares authorized for purchase under the stock repurchase program was approximately \$22.9 million as of December 31, 2010.

 During the year ended September 30, 2006, the Company began to issue shares of treasury stock upon exercise of stock options, payment of earned performance shares, issuance of restricted stock awards and for issuances of common stock pursuant to the Company's employee stock purchase plan.
 Treasury shares issued during the year ended December 31, 2008 included 311,640 and 471,400 shares issued pursuant to stock option exercises and restricted share award grants, respectively.
 Treasury shares issued during the year ended December 31, 2009 included 150,134 and 23,500 shares issued pursuant to stock option exercises and restricted share award grants, respectively.
+Treasury shares issued during the year ended December 31, 2010 included 235,986 and 25,950 shares issued pursuant to stock option exercises and restricted share award grants, respectively.